Creating a Smarter Parole Eligibility System

 Where Redemption is Possible

 Overly long incarceration is counterproductive, expensive and inhumane.
 Most people age out of crime, research shows.
-Yet in Louisiana, we ignore this research and reject best practices, including the recommendations made from the Justice Reinvestment Task Force, and we continue to spend millions each year on unnecessary incarceration.
+Yet Louisiana continues to waste millions of taxpayer dollars on unnecessary incarceration.

 Louisiana is not following data-driven or research-supported policies.